 Insert the Windows installation disc or USB flash drive, or a system repair disc, and then shut down your computer.
 Then restart your Computer When prompted, press any key, and then follow the instructions that appear.

-On the Install Windows page, or on the System Recovery Options page, choose your language and other preferences, and then click Next.
+On the Install Windows page, or the System Recovery Options page, choose your language and other preferences, and then click Next.

 Click Repair your computer.